-2 - Born in Dublin, Marc de Faoite is a freelance writer and editor based in Malaysia since 2007.
+2 - Born in Dublin, Marc de Faoite is a freelance writer and editor based in Malaysia from 2007 to 2022 he now lives at the foot of the French Alps.
 His more recent editing projects include Damyanti Biswas’s bestselling novel You Beneath Your Skin, which has recently been optioned for a multi-part TV drama.
 He was runner up for the The D.K.
 Dutt Award for Literary Excellence in both 2015 and 2016 and runner up for the inaugural Fay Khoo Award for Food and Drink Writing in 2016.
 Tropical Madness, a collection of his short stories, was longlisted for the 2014 Frank O’Connor International Short Story Prize.

 3 - Marc de Faoite is a semi-fictional character who occasionally appears through wormholes in the space-time continuum to feature in the ongoing drama known as LIFE.
-He was born, bred and buttered in Ireland, but has spent more than half his life living in England, Belgium, France, India and currently Malaysia, where he lives a quiet, reclusive life.
-Besides writing short stories, he likes to drink tea and listen to the frogs singing in the paddy fields at night.
+He was born, bred and buttered in Ireland, but has spent more than half his life living in England, Belgium, France, India, Malaysia, and back to France again, where he lives at the foot of the French Alps.

 4 - Marc de Faoite endured a typical Irish childhood, filled with rain, itchy jumpers knitted from carpet wool, a not inconsiderable amount of allegedly corrective physical violence, and a good deal of homemade bread and jam.
 Born in the month of March his parents didn't look far for inspiration in choosing his name, the matter being settled by simply removing the H. Aged 21 he threw salt and one last unrepentant glance over his shoulder, left Ireland, and never looked back since.
-He lived in England, Belgium, France, India, and currently Malaysia, where he has quite incredibly eked out a living between writing, editing, and teaching yoga since 2007.
+He lived in England, Belgium, France, India, and Malaysia, before moving back to France in 2022.
 His short stories and non-fiction writing appear and have variously appeared in print and on screen-based devices.

 His previous and ongoing ailments include, but are not limited to, dengue, chikungunya, varicose veins, chronically low blood pressure, occasional bouts of verbosity.